 Can a Chicago landlord put a cap or a limit on the number of renters who can occupy a rental apartment?
-Maybe… but, if the landlord does not do it right, the landlord could be jumping into hot water.
-In general, a landlord can set an occupancy limit, however, the landlord must be careful to craft an occupancy policy that does not violate any fair housing laws.
+Maybe… but, if not done right, a landlord could be jumping straight into hot water.
+Generally, a landlord can set an occupancy limit, however, the landlord’s occupancy policy must be carefully crafted so that it does not violate any fair housing laws.

-Wait a minute, it is the landlord’s property after all!
-Can’t a landlord set a maximum occupancy limit of the landlord’s own choosing?
-Doesn’t the landlord have free reign over setting the rules with regard to who can and who can not occupy a rental property?
+Wait a minute, it’s the landlord’s property after all!
+Can’t a landlord just set a maximum occupancy limit of the landlord’s own choosing?
+Doesn’t the landlord have free reign over the rules about who can and who can not occupy a rental property?
 Nope, not really.
-My readers are smart enough to know that landlords in Chicago are not the kings of their castle.
-The answer, like most landlord-tenant law answers, is complex and requires landlords to make an examination of and comply with the fair housing laws.
+My readers are smart enough to know that Chicago landlords are most definitely not the kings of their castle.
+The answer, like most landlord-tenant law answers, is complex and requires landlords examine and comply with admittedly complex fair housing laws.

 In Chicago, we are lucky to have not one, not two, not three, but four different fair housing laws!
 Most Chicago landlords are governed by the Federal Fair Housing Act, the Illinois Human Rights Act, the Cook County Human Rights Ordinance, and the Chicago Fair Housing Ordinance.
 All four laws prohibit covered landlords from discriminating against any prospective tenants or actual tenants based upon “familial status” (and a number of other protected classes).